-Fidgets are everywhere- especially this time of year.
-It’s likely that your own students or children just received some of their own fidget toys as stocking stuffers.
-Kids love them, but teachers often find them to be too distracting for regular use in the classroom.
+Classroom fidgets are everywhere—especially this time of year.
+Chances are, some of your students (or your own kids) just unwrapped new fidget toys as stocking stuffers.
+Kids love them, but teachers often find classroom fidgets to be too distracting for regular use—especially when they’re more toy than tool.

 Parents are understandably caught in the middle, wanting their kids to have access to tools they need to be successful, especially if they struggle with ADHD, anxiety, or other sensory input needs, but are often informed they are not allowed in their child’s classroom.